BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

 Sometimes the spatial question you want to ask does not only cells, but also non-cellular structures.
 In PalmettoBUG, the best way to identify non-cellular structures is with a (typically supervised) pixel classifier.
-This set of spatial functions allows you to take the output of a classifier and calculate the distance between cells masks and the pixel class.
+PalmettoBUG allows you to take the output of a classifier and calculate the distance between cells masks and the pixel class.
 Examples of what could theoretically be done include cell distance from beta-amyloid plaques, or distance from fibrotic regions,